ImeneYAHIAOUI/al-newbank/adr/adr001-improve-resilience-payment-gateway.md

 ## Consequences

 ### Advantages:
-1. Reduction of SPOF: Division into two services reduces the risk of system failure, enhancing overall reliability.
+1. Reduction of SPOF and improve of availability: Division into two services reduces the risk of system failure, enhancing overall reliability.
-2. Improved resilience and availability: Enhanced system resilience ensures continuous operation, even in the face of service-specific issues.
 3. Ease of maintenance and scalability: Clearly defined responsibilities allow for more efficient maintenance, scalability, and targeted updates.

 ### Disadvantages: